 How to make Control Charts

 Control charts help us monitor quality.
 It is one of the seven basic tools described for quality control.
 Such charts can be used to determine if the process/equipment is stable over time.
-Control charts helps to keep a check on the performance of the instrument by using a QC/QA (Quality Control/ Quality Analysis) sample.
+Control charts help to keep a check on the performance of the instrument by using a QC/QA (Quality Control/ Quality Analysis) sample.

 A control chart always has three lines for reference: